CS320 Principles of Programming Languages Fall 2019

 Completed exercises for each week are to be submitted to D2L by

-9am on Tuesday of the following week.
+11:59pm on Monday of the week following the lab.

 - Exercises may be completed on your own computer or on a CS linux